OpenAtom-Linyaps/linyaps/docs/pages/en/guide/reference/commands/ll-cli/ll-cli.md

 | search    | [ll-cli-search(1)](./search.md)       | Search for applications/runtimes containing specified keywords from remote repositories |
 | repo      | [ll-cli-repo(1)](./repo.md)           | Display or modify current repository information                                        |

+## ERRORS

+Commands that look up an application print `Error <code>: <message>` on failure.
+The lookup failures share the same wording so that scripts can match on it:

+**1002 - AppNotFoundFromLocal**
+: The application is not installed in the local repository, and the command prints `Cannot find such application.`.
+Install the application first, or pass an identifier that matches an installed package.

+**4001 - InvalidFuzzyReference**
+: The identifier cannot be parsed.
+Accepted forms are `app`, `app/version`, `app/version/arch` and `channel:app/version/arch`.

+`ll-cli inspect dir` reports the same not-found message when the application cannot be found in the local repository, and prints `Cannot find the running application.` when no container of the requested application is running.

 ## SEE ALSO

 **[ll-cli-run(1)](./run.md)**, **[ll-cli-ps(1)](./ps.md)**, **[ll-cli-enter(1)](./enter.md)**, **[ll-cli-kill(1)](./kill.md)**, **[ll-cli-prune(1)](./prune.md)**, **[ll-cli-install(1)](./install.md)**, **[ll-cli-uninstall(1)](./uninstall.md)**, **[ll-cli-upgrade(1)](./upgrade.md)**, **[ll-cli-list(1)](./list.md)**, **[ll-cli-analyze(1)](./analyze.md)**, **[ll-cli-info(1)](./info.md)**, **[ll-cli-content(1)](./content.md)**, **[ll-cli-search(1)](./search.md)**, **[ll-cli-repo(1)](./repo.md)**